Do Language Models Follow Occam's Razor? An Evaluation of Parsimony in Inductive and Abductive Reasoning: Results Experiments

 \subsection{Does in-context learning help?}

 LLMs have shown extraordinary generalization capabilities with few-shot examples coupled with CoT prompts~\citep{iclclassicla}.
-We are also interested in whether in-context learning can help with inductive and abductive reasoning.
-We add eight demonstrations to each reasoning example, with the demonstrations' ground truth hypotheses and CoTs.
+We are also interested in whether in-context learning can help with inductive/abductive reasoning.
+We add $8$ demonstrations to each example, with the demonstrations' ground-truth hypotheses and CoTs.
 The CoT consists of each observation's step-by-step proof.
 We have two settings for in-context learning: \begin{enumerate*}[label=(\arabic*),itemsep=0pt] \item In-distribution demonstrations, where the demonstration has an ontology tree of the same height as the test question. \item Out-of-distribution demonstrations, where each demonstration has a single hypothesis with a height-1 ontology tree. \end{enumerate*} In both settings, we ensure demonstrations cover all types of tasks.
+We present our results in Figure~\ref{fig:icl}.

 The in-distribution demonstrations are slightly more helpful than out-of-distribution demonstrations.
 This result is consistent with the hypothesis that in-context learning mimics Bayesian inference~\citep{cotbay}.
 We also observe that in-context learning with in-distribution demonstrations improves strong accuracy and quality in ontology trees with heights 3 and 4.
 We conjecture that LLMs can learn how to navigate the ontology hierarchy and produce high-quality hypotheses through in-context demonstrations.
 In contrast, we do not observe a significant performance improvement from out-of-distribution demonstrations.